-CAROLINA OTERO: FRAGMENTED VISION OF THE PLANET OR THE SPIRITUALITY FROM THE DISBELIEF
+CAROLINA OTERO: A FRAGMENTED VISION OF THE PLANET OR A SPIRITUALITY DERIVED FROM DISBELIEF

 By María Elena Nuñez.

 Introduction to an exhibit co-sponsored by Asociación Ateneo de Aragua, Museo de Arte Contemporáneo de Maracay Mario Abreu and Asociación Nacional de Institutos Educativos Privados ANDIEP.

 I am eager to write this essay, having wondered for some time how much Modern or Postmodern is contained in Carolina Otero’s work.
 After visiting her workshop, reviewing her recent work, and chatting with her, I gave this some thought over the course of several days.
 I have reached the conclusion that the Modern in her work, that is to say, her values regarding Modern Art (a direct legacy from her parents Alejandro Otero and Mercedes Pardo), is treated as postmodern perception.
 She feels free to shred, strip and remix freely, but paradoxically, without diminishing the value or intention of her work.